hoorvash/viral_hook/README.md

 Some of the conversational structure, design ideas, and instructional comments were adapted and built upon from their **BaristaBot** notebook in Day 3: Building an Agent with LangGraph.

 Special thanks to the creators of that course for providing such a clear and accessible foundation to learn from.

----

-## 📍 Let’s begin...

-The strategist is ready to help you craft your next viral moment.
-Let’s make your content trend!

-This agent builds on that knowledge and reimagines it for a creative content generation use case, helping users craft powerful TikTok hooks through iterative coaching.